blackfalcon/Sass-Guidlines/SASS-Guidlines.md

 SASS's greatest strength is in it's ability to create dynamic, intelligent and efficiently reusable code.

-### Mixins
+### @mixins

 Mixins are a great way to keep your code DRY as well as create logical chunks of code to be reused again and again.
-Using the ‘@mixin‘ directive you can engineer smart reusable code to be used throughout your application.
+Using the `@mixin` directive you can engineer smart reusable code to be used throughout your application.
 It is considered best practice to only use a mixin if you are also using arguments like the following.

 	@mixin the_box ($padding, $background, $border, $style, $color) {
 		padding: $padding;